DogcraftNet/DogcraftPlugins/Dogcraft-Claims.md

 ### Resizing a Claim

-Sneak + right-click anywhere inside your claim with the stick — the corner closest to your click is "grabbed" automatically.
-Sneak + right-click a new position to move that corner there.
-The opposite corner stays anchored.
+Sneak + right-click on the **edge** of a claim with the stick — the corner closest to your click is grabbed and the opposite corner becomes the anchor.
+Right-click a new position (sneak optional) to move that grabbed corner there.

-If you want to resize a corner of someone else's claim (with permission), an admin claim, or a subdivision, click *exactly* on the corner block while sneaking — that fall-back path is still supported, and the same permission rules apply (owner of player claims, `dogcraftclaims.admin.claim` for admin claims, Manage trust for subdivisions).
+The edge gate covers any side or corner of the claim.
+The "edge of a claim" means a block on the perimeter — `x == x1`, `x == x2`, `z == z1`, or `z == z2`.
+Inside-claim clicks no longer trigger resize, so you can walk through your own claim with the stick out without accidentally entering resize mode.

+Permissions:
+- **Player claims**: only the owner can resize (it costs them claim blocks).
+- **Subdivisions**: subclaim owner OR anyone with Manage trust on the subclaim.
+- **Admin claims**: requires `dogcraftclaims.admin.claim`.

 ### Naming a Claim